varelaerick/Portfolio/index.md

 ## **About Me**

 In 2016, I created my first ecommerce store and had my first interaction with web analysis.
 By searching how to bring more users to my website, I got to know the ins and outs of Pay-Per-Click (PPC) advertising and I became a Google Partner specialist on it.
 So, I founded the bloco-b that started providing PPC services and web analysis all over Brazil.
-Since 2019, I have been studying Data Analytics and Data Science doing projects that relate to my background and experiences, and am looking to bring value to my business, as well as new knowledge and great finds.
+Since 2019, I have been studying Data Analytics and Data Science doing projects that relate to my background and experiences, and am looking to bring value to make the web a better place with machine learning great finds.
 <br/>
 <br/>
 <br/>

 ## **Personal Projects**

-I was always looking to bring some value to online businesses somehow.
+I'm always looking to bring some value to online businesses somehow.
 For that reason, my projects are related to websites data, predictions, or insights.
 The projects are the following:
 <br/>
 <br/>